skbohrer/MounirMesselmeni.github.io/source/_posts/2013-11-20-javascript-csv.md

 date:       2012-11-20 20:43
 categories: [javascript,csv,fileapi,html5]
 published:  true
-keywords: javascript, csv, fileapi, html5
+keywords: javascript, csv, fileapi, html5, read, file, html, js, api, file api
-description: How to read a file via html5 and javascript
+description: How to read a file via html5 and javascript, using modern browsers to instantly view and parse data in client side.
 ---

 In a specific project, the client want to read a CSV file, process and show data into an [OpenLayers][1] Map.